 Northwick Park Primary Academy recognises that all children are creative individuals with a need to succeed.
-Therefore we respect the individual needs of our children in a caring and creative enviroment that empowerers everybodies social,emotional,physical and intellectual development.
+Therefore, we respect the individual needs of our children in a caring and creative environment that empowers everybody's social, emotional, physical and intellectual development.

 The School’s Aims are:

-- To value and recognise the uniqueness and achievement of every member of our school family.
+- To value and recognise the individuality and achievement of every member of our school family.

 - To promote British Values and attitudes of care, tolerance, trust and respect within the school and wider communities.

 - To nurture and support all children, helping every child to achieve his or her potential in all areas of learning – intellectual, emotional, physical, social, moral, spiritual and cultural.

 - To ensure excellence in teaching and learning within a high quality learning environment, through strong leadership and within all aspects of school life.